SylTi/bitfunding/README.md

 ##### Variables values
 * BLOCKCHAIN_API: The API code must be requested to blockchain.info
 * SECRET_KEY: Random key used to secure blockchain.info callbacks
-* BTC_ADDR: Your master Bitcoin addresse : every BTC send to user is forwarded there.
+* BTC_ADDR: Your master Bitcoin address : every BTC send to a user address is forwarded there.
   This address should never touch the internet for increased security.
 * MY_SITE: domain of you site